Instance complexity of Boolean functions: Instance complexity of some graph properties

-For $k = O(n^{2/3})$, one may verify that $\binom{k}{2} < \binom{n}{2} - \frac{n^2(k-2)}{2(k-1)}$, and hence $\Cmin(\kCL) = \binom{k}{2}$ in this regime. \item To see the claimed bounds on instance complexity, first recall that the bounds $\IC(f) \leq \DT(f)/\Cmin(f)$ hold for all Boolean functions $f$.
+Here, the last inequality holds because $n/4 \leq n - k + 1 \iff k \leq 3n/4 + 1$, which is true for sufficiently large $n$ as our assumption guarantees $k \leq n^{2/3}/4^{1/3}$ , and the last equality follows from straightforward algebra.
+Hence $\Cmin(\kCL) = \binom{k}{2}$ in this regime. \item To see the claimed bounds on instance complexity, first recall that $\IC(f) \leq \DT(f)/\Cmin(f)$ holds for all Boolean functions $f$.
 Consider a query algorithm solving $\CONN$.
 Since $\CONN$ is evasive, there exists an input such that the function value remains undetermined even after $\binom{n}{2} - 1$ queries.
 If the unqueried edge is $e$, this means that the graph with $e$ absent (and the other edges consistent with the queries so far) is not connected, and the graph with $e$ present is connected.
 The graph with $e$ present has a 1-certificate of size $n-1$, and hence

 Consider a query algorithm solving $\kCL$.
 Again, since $\kCL$ is evasive, this implies existence of an input whose function value is undetermined before the last query.
 Just as in the argument for $\CONN$, let the unqueried edge be denoted by $e$.
 The graph with $e$ absent (and the other edges consistent with the queries so far) does not contain a $k$-clique, and the graph with $e$ present contains a $k$-clique.
 The graph with $e$ present has a 1-certificate of size $\binom{k}{2}$, and hence